Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Introduction

+These readout limitations are compounded by a second mismatch: pre-training objectives in current GFMs are only indirectly aligned with the few-shot inference protocol used at evaluation.
+Reconstruction, link-prediction, and contrastive objectives shape embeddings to preserve structural or connectivity patterns through large numbers of negative samples~\citep{qiu2018network}, rather than support-set adaptation and query-set prediction.
+The result is pre-training that is both statistically misaligned with downstream tasks and computationally expensive.

-To close this gap, we propose \modelname{}, a GFM trained via episodic meta-learning.
-At each step, the encoder receives a few-shot episode drawn from a node, edge, or graph-level task, a closed-form ridge head is fit on the support set, and gradients from the query loss flow through the solve to update the encoder.
-This aligns pre-training with the few-shot evaluation protocol, replaces the origin-anchored prototype readout with a bias-enabled linear head that addresses the limitations above, and yields a more scalable training procedure by not relying on negative-sampling-based objectives to learn transferable embeddings, reducing training time by 8$\sim$27$\times$ relative to the strongest baseline.
+We propose \modelname{}, a GFM trained via episodic meta-learning that addresses both mismatches.
+At each step, the encoder receives a few-shot episode sampled from a node-, link-, or graph-level task; a closed-form ridge readout is fit on the support set, and gradients from the query loss flow through the solve to update the encoder.
+This aligns pre-training directly with the evaluation protocol while preserving a task-unified inference interface.
+Since the ridge readout is a learned linear classifier rather than a fixed centroid rule, it is not structurally constrained in the ways identified above.
+Training cost is also substantially reduced: because the meta-objective is the downstream few-shot task itself, \modelname{} uses negatives only at the small support-query scale of link-prediction episodes, avoiding the full-graph negative sampling that drives the cost of reconstruction- and contrastive-style pre-training.

+Across 20 evaluation tasks spanning node, link, and graph classification, \modelname{} and a per-step task-balanced variant \modelname{}++ achieve competitive aggregate performance, with particularly strong node-classification results and consistent performance across task families. \modelname{} and \modelname{}++ train in 0.4 and 1.28 GPU-hours respectively, 8$\sim$27$\times$ less than the strongest evaluated baseline.

-Our main contributions are: \begin{itemize} \item \textbf{Formal analysis of prototype limitations in GFMs.} Building on prior work that casts prototype classifiers as a restricted linear family~\citep{snell2017prototypical,hou2022closer}, we identify three graph-specific failure modes, origin-anchored boundaries, convex-hull inclusion, and norm-coupled miscalibration, and show that link-prediction pre-training amplifies each (Section~\ref{sec:lp-unify}).
+Our main contributions are: \begin{itemize} \item \textbf{Prototype limitations in GFM task unification.} We show that the restricted prototype readouts adopted by current GFM pipelines exhibit origin anchoring, convex-hull inclusion, and norm-coupled miscalibration, and that common graph pre-training objectives can amplify these issues through the embedding geometry they induce (Section~\ref{sec:lp-unify}).

-\item \textbf{Episodic meta-learning for Graph Foundation Models.} We adapt the differentiable-readout paradigm~\citep{bertinetto2018meta,lee2019meta} to GFM pre-training, training an encoder end-to-end through a closed-form ridge head across node, edge, and graph-level episodes.
-Unlike prior graph meta-learners~\citep{zhou2019metagnn,huang2020gmeta,ding2020gpn,wang2022tent}, \modelname{} unifies all three task families at the readout interface (Section~\ref{sec:ttt}).
+\item \textbf{Efficient episodic meta-learning for GFMs.} We introduce \modelname{}, a task-unified GFM that meta-trains an encoder through a differentiable closed-form ridge readout across node-, link-, and graph-level episodes, aligning pre-training with few-shot inference (Section~\ref{sec:ttt}).